Walt Disney World Is Hiring 3,500 New Cast Members With Signing Bonuses Up To $3,000

-Many often say that the cost of living is higher in parts of Florida and Walt Disney World is looking to offer some assistance for those that have to meet their needs.
-Right now, Disney is hiring for the summer and they’re looking to bring in people for around 3,500 positions throughout the resort.
-While also providing jobs, the company is also trying to entice people to apply by offering up signing bonuses which could reach as much as $3,000.
+Many say that the cost of living is higher in parts of Florida and Walt Disney World is looking to offer some assistance for those that have to meet their needs.
+Right now, Disney is hiring for the summer and they’re looking to bring people in for around 3,500 positions throughout the resort.
+While also providing jobs, the company is also trying to entice people to apply by offering signing bonuses which could reach as much as $3,000.

-A spring hiring event, or job fair, is currently being held in different locations at the Walt Disney World Resort through May.
+A spring hiring event is currently being held in different locations at the Walt Disney World Resort through May.
 Interested parties should apply online and Disney will contact from that point to inform of the next step in the process.

-As reported by the Orlando Sentinel, the busy summer has WDW looking for additional people to hire as cast members as they are expecting a greatly increased number of guests.
+As reported by the Orlando Sentinel, the busy summer has Disney looking for additional people to hire as cast members, as they are expecting a greatly increased number of guests.

 With Toy Story Land officially opening on June 30 and plenty of other fun summer activities and events planned, Disney is expecting a rush of crowds.
 Last year, they brought in summer help but it was only around 1,000 jobs that they needed to fill.

 Even though some of the positions are part-time, Disney is offering bonuses for all those hired and they are at least double the bonuses offered in 2017.
-That’s quite difficult to pass up.

 Here are some of the positions that Walt Disney World is hiring for and the hiring bonuses associated with them.